Lucy M. Freibert (1922-2016)

 During a nearly 30-year career at UofL, Lucy M. Freibert served as an advocate, mentor, and educator to countless students, colleagues, and friends.

-A native Kentuckian, Dr. Freibert joined the Sisters of Charity of Nazareth in 1945 and began her teaching career in several Louisville Catholic schools.
+A native Kentuckian, Dr. Freibert joined the Sisters of Charity of Nazareth in 1945, and remained a professed SCN for 39 years until her death in 2016.
+She began her teaching career in several Louisville Catholic schools.
 Taking summer courses, she earned a B.A. in English in 1957 from Spalding College and an M.A. from St. Louis University in 1962.
 After receiving her Ph.D. in 1970 from University of Wisconsin, she taught briefly at Spalding before joining the UofL English faculty in 1971.

 A true pioneer of women’s issues and gender equity, she taught the first women’s studies course at UofL, “Women in Literature,” in 1973.
 She was an early advocate for a university-wide sexual harassment policy, and she worked tirelessly for the establishment of the UofL Women’s Center and the Department of Women’s and Gender Studies.
 She also taught one of the first African-American literature courses and was an advocate for racial equality throughout her career.